Approved: Council 7 April 1997 (Resolution 97/2/21)

 9.7 Where the grievance may involve criminal proceedings, the complainant will be advised by the conciliator that the matter should be taken up with the police.

 9.8 The above are general procedural requirements and the University reserves a discretion to act at variance from these requirements in particular cases.

 10.1 Record of conciliation process

 A confidential file will be created and maintained by the conciliator to provide a record of the grievance and subsequent action.
-Once the matter is concluded, the file will be forwarded to the Director: Human Resources for confidential filing.
+Once the matter is concluded, the file will be forwarded to the Executive Director: People, Talent and Culture for confidential filing.

 10.2 Personnel records

 If a grievance results in a formal warning, or disciplinary action, a record of the incident will be placed on the appropriate official personnel file.
 The staff member will be given the opportunity to add any written response to records that are placed on their personnel file.
 Details of the grievance will be removed from the official personnel files after the expiration of five (5) years if there has been no repetition of the behaviour.

 There are four main stages in these procedures.
 Generally, these stages will be undertaken in progression unless the nature of the individual grievance or the wishes of the complainant determines otherwise.

 Progress to a further stage occurs only if resolution is not achieved and the complainant wishes to proceed with the internal grievance process.

 The complainant determines what action will be taken, and may withdraw the grievance or discontinue the process at any time.